 Note: It is expected there will be other consultations between the patient and the managing practitioner as part of ongoing patient and medical management, including the ordering and reviewing of the required testing for monitoring the patients’ medical and nutritional status.
 All other ongoing patient reviews should be claimed under the appropriate item.

 Note: The 12 month period commences from the date of the EDP.

-If the EDP service has not yet been claimed, the Department of Human Services will not be aware of the patient's eligibility.
+If the EDP service has not yet been claimed, Services Australia will not be aware of the patient's eligibility.
 In this case the practitioner should, with the patient's permission, contact the referring practitioner to ensure the relevant service has been provided to the patient.

 If there is any doubt about whether a patient has had a claim for an eating disorder service, health professionals can access the Health Professionals Online System (HPOS).
 HPOS is a fast and secure way for health professionals and administrators to check if a patient is eligible for a Medicare benefit for a specific item on the date of the proposed service.
 However, this system will only return advice that the service/item is payable or not payable.

 Patients can also access their own claiming history with a My Health Record or by establishing a Medicare online account through myGov or the Express Plus Medicare mobile app.

 Alternatively, health professionals can call Services Australia on 132 150 to check this information, while patients can seek clarification by calling 132 011.

 Additional Claiming Information (general conditions and limitations)

 Items 90264-90265 cannot be claimed with item 2713 and 279.